 24. The Earlier You Arrive to Touristy Destinations, the Fewer People You’ll See

 This is a pretty common recommendation for almost every trip or popular/touristy place.
 The earlier you arrive, the fewer people will be there.
 For Peru trips, this means WILDLY early wakeup calls for some excursions.
-3am hurts on vacation, but it’s also so worth it.
+I know, I know, waking up at 3am hurts on vacation, but it’s also so worth it.

 25. Palccoyo is an Easier Hike with a Similar Landscape as Rainbow Mountain